 Closing Date: Until Suitable Candidate is Found

-Please email your resume and cover letter to: email@example.com.
+Please email your resume and cover letter to: firstname.lastname@example.org.
 Please include 20-051BSCS, 24/7 Crisis Diversion Worker in the Subject Line of the email.
-In the cover letter please state how you heard about this position and why you are suitable for the position.
+In the cover letter please state what position you are applying to and please state how you heard about this position and why you are suitable for the position.

 Boyle Street Community Services is an equal opportunity employer.
 We value the diversity of the communities we serve, and are committed to engaging and developing a diverse and inclusive workforce.
 Boyle Street Community Services welcomes applications from First Nation, Inuit, Métis, New Canadian, differently-abled, and LGBTQ2S communities.